 Our Exclusive Small-Group Nature Immersion Led by the Islands' Most Experienced Guides

 Six hundred miles off the coast of Ecuador, surrounded by open ocean, a volcanic archipelago straddles the Equator.
-The Galapagos Islands, forged of black lava and named for the giant tortoises that are among its most noted inhabitants, are like no place else on Earth.
-Home to a profuse array of unique wildlife, the islands offer an immersion in nature that feels primeval, where iguanas and penguins and blue-footed boobies share the beaches with us, unconcerned by our presence.
-Herman Melville called the Galapagos Las Islas Encantadas—the "Enchanted Isles"—an apt moniker for a realm that remains otherworldly, even today.
-Choose among two intimate yachts: our classic Letty or the luxury motor catamaran Ocean Spray.
+The Galapagos Islands, forged of black lava and named for the giant tortoises that are among their most noted inhabitants, are like no other place on Earth.
+Home to a profuse array of unique wildlife, the islands offer an immersion in nature that feels primeval.
+Iguanas and blue-footed boobies share the beaches with us, unconcerned by our presence.
+Friendly sea lions—and sometimes inquisitive porpoises—play with us in the clear turquoise water, as Galapagos penguins dart by and sea turtles glide past.
+Author Herman Melville, who visited the islands in 1841, shortly after Darwin's momentous visit, called them the "Enchanted Isles"—an apt moniker for a realm that remains otherworldly, even today.

 The Galapagos Islands are one of the world’s premier nature travel destinations, and deservedly so: there may be no better place on Earth for close-up encounters with wildlife than this remote archipelago that’s home to an assortment of unique and gentle creatures.
+For nature photographers, capturing close-up images of wildlife is the ultimate travel photography experience.
 It’s thus essential to experience the Galapagos in a way that affords intimate interactions with wildlife, with personalized interpretation by top naturalists—something you don’t get with larger cruise ships and formal lectures, or less-qualified guides.
 With Nat Hab, you’re assured a superior Galapagos nature adventure.
 Here’s how:

 Exclusive to Nat Hab alone is an optional overnight at our private Tortoise Camp in the highlands of Santa Cruz, where wild tortoises roam freely over this remote parcel of private land overlooking the Pacific Ocean far below.
 Unique accommodations, rustic but comfortable, are in raised safari-style canvas tents and elevated treehouses (all with en suite facilities), surrounded by nature, with a communal dining room and lounge space warmed by a log fireplace.

-See More of Ecuador with a Stay in Quito or the Andean Highlands Ecuador, though small in size, is one of the world's most geographically and culturally diverse countries.
-As a complement to your Galapagos immersion, our itineraries include a visit to Quito or the Andean highlands—a richer experience than just flying in and out of Guayaquil.
-You'll stay at an authentic colonial hacienda and sample a taste of Ecudorian culture that's distinctly different from what you'll encounter in the Galapagos.
-Delve into the mountain culture surrounding Otavalo's volcanoes.
-Or explore Quito's complex colonial history, reflected in extravagant churches and European, Moorish and indigenous influences that transformed the 16th-century downtown into a modern World Heritage Site.
+Ecuador, though small in size, is one of the world's most geographically and culturally diverse countries.
+As a complement to your Galapagos immersion, our itineraries include a visit to Quito—a richer experience than just flying in and out of Guayaquil.
+Sample Ecudorian culture that's distinctly different from what you'll encounter in the Galapagos as you explore Quito's complex colonial history, reflected in extravagant churches and European, Moorish and indigenous influences that transformed the 16th-century downtown into a modern World Heritage Site.